gaycodegal/operator-12/README.md

 I'm going to work in a Powered-by-Lua image eventually into the project.
 Also the MOZART NBP font (by Nate Halley) is used by this project.
 See [its readme](./resources/fonts/mozart_readme.txt) for details.

-Thanks/Licenses page in testing at `bazel run //:operator-12 viewer/load` this simply displays all the licenses used by/planned to be used by the project when compiled & linked.
+Thanks/Licenses page in testing at `bazel run //:operator-12 viewer` this simply displays all the licenses used by/planned to be used by the project when compiled & linked.
 These are located [here](./resources/licenses/).

 I have obtained permission to do the work necessary to finish this project from my company via [iarc](https://opensource.google.com/docs/iarc/), which is a wonderful thing.